 5) Hotel Nights: We strongly recommend that passengers spend one night in Manaus, Brasil prior to the cruise.
-On our six night expedition cruise, Voyage to the Heart of the Amazon, embarkation is early in the morning on Day One so a hotel night is required.
-A hotel night prior to the cruise The Amazon Odyssey is not absolutely necessary, but is recommended because it offers a chance for travelers to relax prior to the cruise.
+On our six night expedition cruise, Voyage to the Heart of the Amazon, embarkation is early in the morning on Day One so a hotel night is necessary.
+A hotel night prior to the cruise Wild Amazon may not be absolutely necessary, but is recommended because it offers a chance for travelers to relax prior to the cruise.
 On request, we can book reservations at a variety of hotels in Manaus for our travelers.
 Please get in touch with us for additional information.

 6) Airport Transfers: At your request and at additional expense we can have a transfer van and a guide at the airport waiting for you on your arrival.
 Rates can vary and we will be pleased to quote these for you at your request.
 Sometimes transfers can include other travelers on the same cruise.
 It is easy also in Manaus to simply take a taxi to your hotel.
 It's up to you.

-7) Optional City Tour of Manaus: A 3.5 hour tour of Manaus is available the Friday that our cruises end.
+7) Optional City Tour of Manaus: A 3.5 hour tour of Manaus is available operated by our staff for cruise travelers only.
 The tour consists of a visit to the oldest square in Manaus, the Praça Dom Pedro ll, the boisterous Mercado Municipal, and the Teatro Amazonas, the famed Opera House of the Amazon.
 Included are the services of an English speaking guide, entrance fees, and transportation to and from the meeting place on the Ponta Negra area of the city, the Hotel Tropical.
 Please keep in mind that most museums are government operated and may be closed according to unpredictable public service schedules.
 Most are closed on Sundays and holidays.